 It was a fine outing.
 I came home with memories, photos, and a good dose of Central Florida’s beautiful nature elixer.
 You can click on these photos to see larger versions on Flickr.
 And I have many more of my Lake Apopka images in this album: https://www.flickr.com/photos/edrosack/albums/72157656060310175

 Header image: The View from Lust Road, near the entrance to LAWLD.
 Full version here: https://www.flickr.com/photos/edrosack/51424824946/in/dateposted-public/

 Thanks for stopping by and reading my blog.
-Now – go make some photos – it’s important!
+Please take care of yourselves and each other.
+And if you can, make some photos!

 ©2021, Ed Rosack.
 All rights reserved